euler-xyz/ethereum-vault-connector/docs/specs.md

 ### Liquidation considerations
 1. Ensure reentrancy protection
-1. Authenticate the caller (the liquidator account) depending on whether the Vault is being called directly or through the EVC
+1. Authorize the appropriate account (the liquidator account) depending on whether the Vault is being called directly or through the EVC
 1. Check whether the liquidator has enabled the vault as a controller
 1. Ensure that the liquidator is not liquidating itself
 1. Ensure that the violator does not have the Account Status Check deferred